Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 -

-MLD can be helpful after many surgeries, including C-sections, joint replacements, and orthopedic procedures.
+MLD can be helpful after many surgeries, including C-sections, joint replacements, and other orthopedic procedures.
 However, not all surgical clients are candidates for MLD, so please refer to the list of contraindications below or contact us if you have questions about whether this treatment is right for you.

 -